glfw/glfw/README.md

  - [Win32] Bugfix: Context re-creation was not triggered by sRGB hint
  - [Win32] Bugfix: Full screen windows were incorrectly sized and placed on some systems
+ - [Win32] Bugfix: Gamma ramp functions acted on entire desktop instead of the specified monitor
  - [X11] Added run-time support for systems lacking the XKB extension
  - [X11] Made GLX 1.3 the minimum supported version
  - [X11] Replaced `XRRGetScreenResources` with `XRRGetScreenResourcesCurrent`